brunorijsman/rift-python/doc/configuration-file-generator.md

     * A separate configuration file for each node.

-    * A shell script which creates all the network namespaces, creates all the veth interface pairs assigns IP addresses the the veth interfaces, and puts the veth interfaces into the right namespace.
+    * A shell script which creates all the network namespaces, creates all the veth interface pairs, assigns IP addresses to the veth interfaces, and puts the veth interfaces into the right namespace.

     * Shell scripts to Telnet into each of nodes.